Missoula River Lodge – Guided Dry Fly Fishing

 4 Great Rivers, Solitude

-Many of our guests choose to fish a different river each day.
-The Bitterroot River, Clark Fork River, Blackfoot River, Missouri River, and Rock Creek.
-All have distinct personalities that reward the traveling fly fishing angler in new ways.
+Even with an exceptional fishery so close, variety is the name of the game in the Missoula area.
+Our guests can easily experience the Bitterroot River, Clark Fork River, Blackfoot River, Missouri River, and Rock Creek.
+All have distinct personalities that reward the traveling angler in new ways.

-Diversity and scope to a Montana fly fishing complex also assures solitude and durability.
-Over half of our days of guiding we will not see another boat.
+Diversity within a river complex assures solitude and durability of the fishery.
+With hundreds of river miles to spread boats out in, many of our days of guiding we will not see another boat.
 Yes, even in today’s popular fly fishing culture there is water that is only lightly fished.
-Nothing like fishing in Montana on your own personal water.
-With so many different fly fishing cards to play we can always find a great options.
-If the Blackfoot River is fly fishing slow, no problem hit the Bitterroot River.
-If the Bitterroot river is funky, head to Rock Creek.
-Or Maybe it’s a Clark Fork River to Missouri River trip that makes the most sense.
-We have so much fly fishing water to choose from the fly game is always afoot.
+Nothing compares to fishing in Montana on your own personal water.
+With so many different fly fishing cards to play, we cycle between great options.
+If the Blackfoot River is fishing slow, hit the Bitterroot.
+If the Bitterroot River is funky, head to Rock Creek.
+Or, maybe it’s a Missouri River trip during spring run off that makes the most sense.
+We have so much water to choose from, trips year after year can be completely different.

-We take care of all aspects of your fishing vacation.
-Our staff picks up guests at the airport and when you check into our Lodge we pride ourselves on freeing our guests to enjoy a relaxing vacation that is fishing and food focused.
+We handle all aspects of your fishing vacation.
+Our shuttle staff picks up guests at the airport for a short fifteen minute drive to the lodge.
+Upon check in we pride ourselves on freeing our guests to enjoy a relaxing vacation.
 If you are new to fly fishing we can supply all your fishing gear at no extra charge.
-If you can make it to Missoula Montana, we’ll take care of the rest.
+Come to Missoula, we’ll take care of the rest.

-Half of our fishing days our guests will not see another angler.
-The other half will only see a boat or two.
-The private and quiet Montana fly fishing trip is what we strive to provide for our guests.
+An exciting fly fishing trip is what we strive to provide for our guests.
 It’s why we own a private boat ramp on the Clark Fork River and the most commercially limited float permit on Rock Creek.
-We understand that zero deep at private boat ramp taking your time trumps the “Morning River Rush”.
-Missoula Montana is still being discovered and we want to share that with you.
+We understand being the only boat at private boat ramp, taking your time beats the “Morning River Rush”.

 Please check out the individual River pages (Bitterroot, Blackfoot, Rock Creek, Clark Fork, Missouri) for more information on Missoula fly fishing.

-Many of our guests choose to fish a different river each day.
-The Bitterroot River, Clark Fork River, Blackfoot River, Missouri River, and Rock Creek.
-All have distinct personalities that reward the traveling fly fishing angler in new ways.
+Even with an exceptional fishery so close, variety is the name of the game in the Missoula area.
+Our guests can easily experience the Bitterroot River, Clark Fork River, Blackfoot River, Missouri River, and Rock Creek.
+All have distinct personalities that reward the traveling angler in new ways.

-Diversity and scope to a Montana fly fishing complex also assures solitude and durability.
-Over half of our days of guiding we will not see another boat.
+Diversity within a river complex assures solitude and durability of the fishery.
+With hundreds of river miles to spread boats out in, many of our days of guiding we will not see another boat.
 Yes, even in today’s popular fly fishing culture there is water that is only lightly fished.
-Nothing like fishing in Montana on your own personal water.
-With so many different fly fishing cards to play we can always find a great options.
-If the Blackfoot River is fly fishing slow, no problem hit the Bitterroot River.
-If the Bitterroot river is funky, head to Rock Creek.
-Or Maybe it’s a Clark Fork River to Missouri River trip that makes the most sense.
-We have so much fly fishing water to choose from the fly game is always afoot.
+Nothing compares to fishing in Montana on your own personal water.
+With so many different fly fishing cards to play, we cycle between great options.
+If the Blackfoot River is fishing slow, hit the Bitterroot.
+If the Bitterroot River is funky, head to Rock Creek.
+Or, maybe it’s a Missouri River trip during spring run off that makes the most sense.
+We have so much water to choose from, trips year after year can be completely different.

-We take care of all aspects of your fishing vacation.
-Our staff picks up guests at the airport and when you check into our Lodge we pride ourselves on freeing our guests to enjoy a relaxing vacation that is fishing and food focused.
+We handle all aspects of your fishing vacation.
+Our shuttle staff picks up guests at the airport for a short fifteen minute drive to the lodge.
+Upon check in we pride ourselves on freeing our guests to enjoy a relaxing vacation.
 If you are new to fly fishing we can supply all your fishing gear at no extra charge.
-If you can make it to Missoula Montana, we’ll take care of the rest.
+Come to Missoula, we’ll take care of the rest.

-Half of our fishing days our guests will not see another angler.
-The other half will only see a boat or two.
-The private and quiet Montana fly fishing trip is what we strive to provide for our guests.
+An exciting fly fishing trip is what we strive to provide for our guests.
 It’s why we own a private boat ramp on the Clark Fork River and the most commercially limited float permit on Rock Creek.
-We understand that zero deep at private boat ramp taking your time trumps the “Morning River Rush”.
-Missoula Montana is still being discovered and we want to share that with you.
+We understand being the only boat at private boat ramp, taking your time beats the “Morning River Rush”.

 Please check out the individual River pages (Bitterroot, Blackfoot, Rock Creek, Clark Fork, Missouri) for more information on Missoula fly fishing.

-The Missoula fly fishing map is diverse in its options, geography and personality of water.
-The sheer scope and size of the five river complex allows for vast differences in hydrology which in turn produces trout species diversification along with widest breadth of aquatic hatches in the Western United States.
+The Missoula area river map is diverse in its options, geography and personality of water.
+The sheer scope and size of the five river complex creates vast differences in hydrology which in turn produces trout species diversification along with widest breadth of aquatic hatches in the Western United States.

 Bitterroot River

-The Bitterroot River is our most dynamic water with over 90 miles of floatable water.
-The boat ramp options begin near Missoula Montana and stretch all the way to 25 miles south of Darby.
-In the upper river the main species is the West Slope Cutthroat trout.
+The Bitterroot River is our most hatch oriented trout fishery.
+With over 90 miles of floatable water, it changes in character rapidly from the headwaters to the mouth.
+The boat ramp options begin near Missoula and stretch upriver all the way to 25 miles south of Darby.
+In the upper river, the predominant species are West Slope Cutthroat trout.
 They are plentiful and rise easily to dry flies.
-If you decide to enjoy some Missoula fly fishing, then the Bitterroot river will be at the top of the list.
+Trout dominance changes in tandem with the build of the river.
+Lurking brown trout are the kings of the middle Bitterroot.
+The Bitterroot River should be at the top of your trip list.

 Clark Fork River